hilaryrowe/documentation3/oeeCalculations/meta-configurations.md

 * Custom Recipes - depending on the variabilty of output from a machine type custom configuration of the fields above may be required \(e.g. creating small widgets are expected to be created in 30 seconds while large widgets take 5 minutes to create\)

-### SSLogs

-* Piece Multiplier - Setting used to calculate the actual output created by a machine at the end of cycle when this could be variable \(e.g. 1 widget in one cycle and 5 widgets in another cycle\)
+  * Output Multiplier - Setting used to calculate the actual output created by a machine at the end of cycle when this could be variable \(e.g. 1 widget in one cycle and 5 widgets in another cycle\)

 ### Facility